demisto/content/Packs/CrowdStrikeFalconSandbox/Integrations/CrowdstrikeFalconSandboxV2/README.md

 - MIME RFC 822 (*.eml)
 - Outlook (*.msg files)

+The maximum file upload size is 100 MB.

 ## Commands
 You can execute these commands from the Cortex XSOAR CLI as part of an automation or in a playbook.